What can you do to prepare for a psychometric test in Brisbane, Sydney or Melbourne?

 For more information on using a psychometric test in Brisbane, Melbourne or Sydney for your next recruitment round, send us an email or call us on 07 3535 1220.

-Is a personality assessment really a relevant pre-employment assessment?
+Is a personality test a relevant pre-employment assessment?

 One pre-employment assessment that is often used is a personality assessment, but some people are questioning their usefulness and wondering whether they should be used at all during the recruitment process, specifically the MBTI (Myers-Briggs Type Indicator).